Ashok-0003/repo-3/Overview/SSL-Certificates.md

 **Steps to generate PFX**
 1. Extract Private Key - openssl pkcs12 -in Certificate.pfx -nocerts -out private.key
 2. Validate that Leaf and Intermediates are in Base 64 CRT/CER, else you could do it later by saving it as Base 64 CER
-3. Then recreate a PEM/CER Bundle of the entire chain ensuring that they are bundled in the correct order and save to a new bundled.cer.
+3. Then recreate a PEM/CER Bundle of the entire chain ensuring that they are bundled in the correct order and save to a new bundled.crt.
 This is done by opening a new notepad/notepad++ file and copying in the contents of the CERTIFICATE (LEAF) and Bundle (Intermediate + Root) into a new file.
-This new file can be saved as CRT.
-After saving the file, open the CRT and click on the second tab "Details", then "Copy to File" -- When saving, save as - base 64 encoded CER.

 -----BEGIN CERTIFICATE-----
 (Your Primary SSL certificate: your_domain_name.cer)